mixbened/start-code/docs/base.md

 When clicking on a specific Course, the Application makes another request and getting information for a specific ID.

+This information has to be structured in the Eventbrite description in a very specific way.
+We load the event description as raw HTML and split it into raw strings that are displayed in another way than the HTML coming in.
+Also there is another call to the venue endpoint, to receive the name from an ID.

+Eventbrite information has to be structured like:

+All Paragraphs (new lines)

+* instructor
+* whats the content
+* for who
+* what to bring
+* goals of the course
+* count lessons
+* duration of lesson
+* price

 #### Posts

 * title